Remember Me (2010 film): Soundtrack

+Release

-The film premiered on March 1, 2010, at the Paris Theatre in New York City, and received its wide release on March 12, 2010.
+The film premiered on March 1, 2010, at the Paris Theatre in New York City and received its wide release on March 12, 2010.
+It opened in fifth place behind Alice in Wonderland, Green Zone, She's Out of My League, and Shutter Island.
+It grossed $8,089,139 in its first weekend.
+As of July 6, Remember Me accumulated a total of $56,032,889 at the box office.
 It is rated 12A in the UK and PG-13 in the United States.

 Home media

-Summit Entertainment announced the DVD and Blu-ray release of June 22, 2010.
+Summit Entertainment announced the DVD and Blu-ray release on June 22, 2010.

 Reception

-Critical response

-Review aggregator Rotten Tomatoes reports that 26% of 140 critics gave the film a positive review, with an average rating of 4.5/10.
-The site's critics consensus reads, "Its leads are likeable, but Remember Me suffers from an overly maudlin script and a borderline offensive final twist."
+Review aggregator Rotten Tomatoes reports that 26% of 136 critics gave the film a positive review, with an average rating of 4.5/10.
+The site's critics' consensus reads, "Its leads are likeable, but Remember Me suffers from an overly maudlin script and a borderline offensive final twist."
 Metacritic gives it a weighted average score of 40 out of 100, based on 29 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Todd McCarthy gave the film a mixed review in Variety, writing "The modestly scaled film delivers some moving and affecting moments amid a preponderance of scenes of frequently annoying people behaving badly."
-Andrea Gronvall gave a similar assessment in The Chicago Reader, writing "Allen Coulter directed this morose and sluggish drama, which gets more mileage from Pattinson's anguished profile than from Will Fetters's thunderously overwritten screenplay."
+Todd McCarthy gave the film a mixed review in Variety, writing, "The modestly scaled film delivers some moving and affecting moments amid a preponderance of scenes of frequently annoying people behaving badly."
+Andrea Gronvall gave a similar assessment in The Chicago Reader, writing, "Allen Coulter directed this morose and sluggish drama, which gets more mileage from Pattinson's anguished profile than from Will Fetters's thunderously overwritten screenplay."
 Derek Malcolm wrote in the London Evening Standard, "Decently shot and directed as it is, it lacks any real flame."
 Kirk Honeycutt of The Hollywood Reporter gave the film a positive review, stating the "scenes between Pattinson and de Ravin exude genuine charm."
 Honeycutt goes on to say that the score and cinematography brought "notable sparkle to this heartfelt drama."